Abdelrahman-Farah/Ecommerce-Website-Spring-MVC/README.md

 # E-Commerce-Application

-- The E-Commerce Application is built using Java and Spring Boot, with security, scalability, and ease of maintenance.
-The backend uses Spring Data JPA to interact with a MySQL database, making it easy to manage and store important entities such as users, products, categories, orders, and more.
-User authentication is handled by Auth0, providing secure and reliable means of REST APIs.
+- The E-Commerce Application is built using Java and Spring MVC, with security, scalability, and ease of maintenance.
+The backend uses Spring Data JPA to interact with a Postgres database, making it easy to manage and store important entities such as users, products, categories, orders, and more.

 ![image](https://github.com/Abdelrahman-Farah/ecommerce/blob/main/readme-assets/homepage.gif)